Legislative Impact/State and Federal Agenda

-- More than 65,000 students attend non-profit public mission independent colleges and universities – nearly same number as Rutgers (2017-18).
+- More than 62,000 students attend non-profit public mission independent colleges and universities – nearly same number as Rutgers (Fall 2022).

-- Nearly one-third of graduate and professional students attend independent colleges and universities (2017-18).
+- Nearly one-third of graduate and professional students attend independent colleges and universities (Fall 2022).

-- The benefits of the private sector come with only limited taxpayer funding – approximately $115 million – while generating an economic impact of between $3.5 billion to $4 billion.
-This is a $35-or-$40-to-$1 return on state investment.
+- The benefits of the private sector come with only limited taxpayer funding – approximately $115 million – while generating an economic impact of between $4 and $4.5 billion.
+This generates over a $35 to $1 return on state investment.

-As the higher education market is becoming more competitive, many smaller institutions are struggling financially.
-AICUNJ also lobbies for policies that reach for parity with public institutions, including working for protection from third party property tax appeals and changes to land use procedures and statues that can be costly to independents.
+As the higher education market becomes more competitive many smaller institutions may face financial challenges.
+ICUNJ also lobbies for policies that reach for parity with public institutions, including working for protection from third party property tax appeals and changes to land use procedures and statues that can be costly to independents.